AT&T launches home security, monitoring service in U.S.

-NEW YORK AT&T Inc will kick off its home security and monitoring service in 15 U.S. markets on Friday, seeking to develop revenue streams beyond cellphone services.
+NEW YORK, April 26 AT&T Inc will kick off its home security and monitoring service in 15 U.S. markets on Friday, seeking to develop revenue streams beyond cellphone services.

 The No. 2 U.S. mobile service provider expects its Digital Life service to eventually bring in $1 billion in annual revenue.